Sanjay Dutt Takes A SLY DIG At Ranbir Kapoor's Affairs As He Speaks About 'Sleeping With 308 Women'

 - Sanju: Late Balasaheb Thackeray Once Told Me Sanjay Dutt Was Completely Innocent: Nitin Gadkari

-While Rajkumar Hirani's Sanju is being widely praised by critics and audiences, the film has certainly divided the movie-goers into two parts - some are praising Hirani & Ranbir Kapoor for showing Sanjay Dutt's side of story, while some are slamming the director for trying to 'whitewash' the image of Sanjay Dutt.
+While Rajkumar Hirani's Sanju is being widely praised by critics and audiences, the film has certainly divided the movie-goers into two parts - some are praising Hirani & Ranbir Kapoor for showing Sanjay Dutt's side of the story, while some are slamming the director for trying to 'whitewash' the image of Sanjay Dutt.
 In an exclusive interview with India Today, Mr Dutt, gives his opinion about the same.
 He also took a sly dig at Ranbir for his Casanova image as he spoke about 'sleeping with 308 women'.

 Sanjay’s Reaction When Asked If Sanju Was An Effort To Whitewash His Image